Skip to content

 Network Fundamentals

-This document covers the foundational network protocols that power the internet and how they expose or protect your identity in automation scenarios.
-Understanding TCP, UDP, the OSI model, and WebRTC is essential before diving into proxy protocols.
+This document covers the foundational network protocols that power the internet and how they can expose or protect your identity in automation scenarios.
+A working understanding of TCP, UDP, the OSI model, and WebRTC will make proxy configuration far less mysterious and far more effective.

 Module Navigation